Get Started Guides

-Save and test the form once you've selected the macros that line up with the questions that you want to ask.
+Save and test the form once you've selected the macros that align with the questions you want to ask.

 Your form will now be ready for users to respond to.

-We always recommend testing your form before you send it out, but at this stage, your form is now ready to be shared with your respondents.
+We always recommend testing your form before sending it out, but at this stage, it is now ready to be shared with your respondents.

 Keep Track of your Forms

 All your forms are listed on one page

-Forms for Confluence allows you to keep track of all of your forms on one page; once you've created your first form, a new page will be added to your space, named Forms for Confluence.
+Forms for Confluence allows you to keep track of all your forms on one page; once you've created your first form, a new page will be added to your space, named Forms for Confluence.

 You'll also be able to create new forms; this create option will take you to the form wizard and create a new form as a child page of your Forms for Confluence Page.